lino-framework/book/docs/specs/invoicing.rst

 **invoicing**, i.e. automatically generating invoices from data in the database.

-This document describes some general aspects of invoicing. how applications can handle this topic.
+This document describes some general aspects of invoicing and how applications can handle this topic.
 See also

 - :doc:`/specs/voga/invoicing`
-- :doc:`/specs/cosi/sales`
+- :doc:`sales`
-- :doc:`/specs/cosi/accounting`
+- :doc:`accounting`

-Examples in this document have been tested against the :mod:`lino_book.projects.pierre` demo project.
+The examples in this document have been tested using the :mod:`pierre
+<lino_book.projects.pierre>` demo project.

 >>> from lino import startup
 >>> startup('lino_book.projects.pierre.settings.demo')
 >>> from lino.api.doctest import *
 >>> ses = rt.login("robin")
 >>> translation.activate('en')

 .. contents::